thedarkwriter/courseware-lms-content/_lmscontent/resources/anatomy_of_a_resource/content.md

 **What is a type?**

-Every resource is associated with a resource **type**, which describes what kind of configuration it manages and provides knobs and settings for configuring that resource.
-Puppet has many built-in resource types, like files, cron jobs, services, etc. You used the `file` type when you wrote Hello world in Puppet code earlier in this course.
-See the <a href="https://puppet.com/docs/puppet/latest/type.html" target="_blank">resource type reference</a> for information about the built-in resource types.
+Every resource is associated with a resource **type** that describes what kind of configuration it manages and provides knobs and settings for configuring that resource.
+Puppet has many built-in resource types, like files, cron jobs, services, etc. See the <a href="https://puppet.com/docs/puppet/latest/type.html" target="_blank">resource type reference</a> for information about the built-in resource types.

 **What is a title?**

 A **title** is a string that identifies a resource to Puppet.
 A title doesn't have to match the name of what you're managing on the target system, but you'll often want it to.
-In the Hello world example, the title of the file resource was `/etc/motd`, which is the location of the file managed by Puppet.

 **What are attributes?**